 Don't forget the town library has free books plus audio.
 The librarians are really knowledgeable about books for your child's age and ability.
-Tell them your child's interests and they will try and match a book to them.
+Tell them the things that your child likes and they will try and match a book to them.